 P210 Keep away from heat, hot surfaces, sparks, open flames and other ignition sources.
 No smoking.
-P271 se only outdoors or in a well-ventilated area.
+P260 Do not breathe dust/fume.
+P271 Use only a well-ventilated area.
 P220 Keep away from clothing and other combustible materials.
-P261 Avoid breathing dust/fumes.
 P264 Wash all exposed external body areas thoroughly after handling.
 P270 Do not eat, drink or smoke when using this product.
 P273 Avoid release to the environment.
 P280 Wear protective gloves, protective clothing, eye protection and face protection.